-As part of the mandatory induction given to new Members to GOAL.
-GOAL will effectively communicate and provide training on our Anti-Fraud Policy.
+New Members to GOAL will receive, as part of their onboarding process, a mandatory induction in relation to this Anti-Fraud Policy.
 Ongoing refresher courses and training on anti-fraud will also be conducted.

 GOAL aims to be a sector leader on counter fraud and is committed to knowledge sharing not only internally, but in the sector more widely.
-To this end GOAL commits to participating in external workshops, panels and workshops to strengthen lesson learning throughout the sector.
+To this end GOAL commits to participating in external panels and workshops to strengthen learning throughout the sector.